sGraffione/Minicar_Autonomous/README.md

 On the login page, press ```ctrl```+```alt```+```F1``` to go into command line mode.
 In this way, less resources will be used by the system.

 To switch back to GUI, press ```ctrl```+```alt```+```F2```.

+## Common issues

+### System freezing when compiling

+It might happen that the system freeze while using the ```colcon build``` command. colcon tries to use the muximum number of parallel processes to reduce compilation time, but it might be to heavy for some hardware (e.g. Raspberry Pi boards).

+This dimension can be limited with the option ```--parallel-workers NUMBER```.
+It can also be limited to 1 by selecting the sequential executor with ```--executor sequential```.